-North of Osgoode garden, the Osgoode Lawn will be closed to the public, used for staging (storage of machinery and materials) during a five years or longer period of construction.
+North of Osgoode garden, Osgoode Lawn, closed to the public, used for staging during a five years or longer period of construction.
 Osgoode Garden the Shape of Things to Come?

 Ontario Line northeast station entrance head house: two options, both promised to be "as transparent as possible to allow views through them of Osgoode Hall".
 Grass replanted around entrance (with shrubs around Option 1) but no substantial trees - not possible where soil will be too shallow above underground station infrastructure.
 (Note, both: Artist's rendering - subject to change)